- General Dentistry

 If you experience any of the above symptoms, it is not wise to ignore them or to attempt to cope with them on your own.
 It can get worse, without warning, and permanent damage to the joint can result, which may require surgery.
 The best thing to do is call our office immediately to be evaluated and get you on the road to recovery and relief.

-At Carolina General & Cosmetic Dentistry, you can trust you are benefitting from the latest technological improvements in the dental and oral health field.
-Do not let prior experiences jeopardize your health today.
+At Carolina General & Cosmetic Dentistry, you can trust you are benefiting from the latest technological improvements in the dental and oral health field.
+Do not let bad prior experiences jeopardize your health today.
 We will take the time to get to know you, evaluate your situation, and work together to create a care plan that gives you peace of mind.
 Then we will use the best technology available to get the best results in the most comfortable manner possible.

 Dr. Katherine Nicholson has been practicing dental medicine for more than 20 years.
 Known for both her expertise and kindness, she works to form trusting, long-term relationships with her patients.
 Dr. Nicholson understands that no two patients or situations are the same, and that's why she spends time getting to know you.
 She believes a personal relationship is the key to creating a care plan that improves your health and achieves your goals.